m-rutter/michaelrutter.dev/content/conditional_types_and_overloading.md

 // the implementation signature must handle both cases from above,
 // however, the return type of the implementation is not checked against the signatures above function yan(tan: string | number, tethera: string | number): string | number {
-  // This implementating function body always returns a string,
+  // This implementing function body always returns a string,
   // which is incorrect for the second overload signature return "";
 }

-// When using the 'yan' function with these arugments TypeScript
+// When using the 'yan' function with these arguments TypeScript
 // will select the second overload signature const num = yan(0, ""); // Expected return type: number num.toFixed(0); // Runtime error: toFixed is not a function